nfo94/cleancode/README.md

 }
 ```

-Invert and just return if is has errors:
+Invert and just return if it has errors:

 ```js
 if (!email.includes("@")) {